nicksenger/Inception/README.md

 }

 #[derive(Inception)]
-pub struct NumberedFishes {
+pub enum NumberedFishes {
-    one: OneFish,
-    two: TwoFish
+    One(OneFish),
+    Two(TwoFish)
 }

+// Or, as opt-in.
+The same amount of code is generated regardless of the number of properties. mod opt_in {
+    #[derive(Inception)]
+    #[inception(properties = [Clone, Debug, PartialEq, Eq, PartialOrd, Ord, Hash, Serialize, Deserialize])]
+    pub struct OneFish {
+        name: String,
+        age: u32
+    }

+    #[derive(Inception)]
+    #[inception(properties = [Clone, Copy, Debug, PartialEq, Eq, PartialOrd, Ord, Hash, Serialize, Deserialize])]
+    pub struct TwoFish {
+        id: u64,
+        size: i32
+    }

+    #[derive(Inception)]
+    #[inception(properties = [Clone, Debug, PartialEq, Eq, PartialOrd, Ord, Hash, Serialize, Deserialize])]
+    pub enum NumberedFishes {
+        One(OneFish),
+        Two(TwoFish)
+    }
+}
 ```

-This is similar to the experience provided by [Facet](https://crates.io/crates/facet) and other reflection crates, but in this case we will instead use type-level reflection to make the trait solver and monomorphization achieve what would normally be done with a macro.
-No dynamic dispatch, and theoretically, no additional runtime overhead compared to a derive.
+This is similar to the experience provided by [Facet](https://crates.io/crates/facet) and other runtime reflection crates, but in this case we will use type-level reflection to have the trait solver and monomorphization achieve, in effect, what would normally be achieved by a macro.
+No dynamic dispatch is required, no type information is lost, and, at least in theory, no additional runtime overhead should be incurred compared to a derive.
+We will just reach the same destination by a different compilation path.

-The mathematical term for this is "structural" or "well-founded" induction, a concept first introduced in 1917 by Dmitry Mirimanoff.

-While we won't sacrifice memory or type safety in order to achieve this, we'll have to employ a fair bit of type-level programming, and so the resulting code will not necessarily be idiomatic.
+This can be achieved through "structural" or "well-founded" induction, a concept first introduced in 1917 by a mathematician named Dmitry Mirimanoff.
+While we won't sacrifice memory or type safety in order to do this in Rust over a century later, we _will_ have to employ a fair bit of type-level programming in what could definitely be labeled a _mis_-use of the trait solver, so the resulting code will not necessarily be idiomatic.

 ### Approach